 Welcome.
 I am Assistant Professor of Politics and International Affairs at the Department of Politics and the Woodrow Wilson School of Public and International Affairs at Princeton University.

 My research has been published or is forthcoming in the American Journal of Political Science, Journal of Politics, International Organization, World Development, and Governance.
 My dissertation received the American Political Science Association’s 2016 Helen Dwight Reid (now Merze Tate) award for the best dissertation in the field of international relations, law, and politics.
-My book, which explores how foreign subversion undermines state authority and promotes ungoverned space in developing countries, is forthcoming from Cornell University Press.
+My book, which explores how foreign subversion undermines state authority and promotes ungoverned space in developing countries, will be available in April 2020 from Cornell University Press.

 I received my Ph.D. in Political Science from Stanford University and my B.A. in Political Science from the University of California, San Diego.
 Prior to joining the faculty at Princeton, I was a pre-doctoral fellow at Stanford University’s Center for Democracy, Development, and the Rule of Law.